 How Good is the Execution Speed on TradingView?

-Broker infrastructure will encompass things like their trading hardware (servers and the like), order routing system, and liquidity provision.
+The speed with which your trade is executed depends on your broker’s capabilities and infrastructure.
+Broker infrastructure will encompass their trading hardware (servers and the like), order routing system, and liquidity provision.

 When choosing between TradingView broker options, consider these factors: